My Morning Jacket: Recent events (2014–present)

 While the band took a break, James stayed busy, touring behind his solo album, Regions of Light and Sound of God, and collaborating with Elvis Costello and Marcus Mumford for the New Basement Tapes project.
 These individual side projects, rather than detach the musicians, worked to strengthen band members' skill as musicians, according to Blankenship.
 This led to a greater appreciation of the group upon their return to it.
 The band's next album, The Waterfall, was mainly recorded at a hilltop mansion above Stinson Beach in Marin County, California.
 The band felt the surroundings were "slightly supernatural," which produced a largely idyllic recording process.
 The Waterfall was released in May 2015, debuting number 11 on the Billboard 200 in the U.S., with 33,000 copies sold in its first week.
 In December 2015, The Waterfall was nominated for the Grammy Award for Best Alternative Music Album.

 The sessions for The Waterfall were fruitful, producing over 24 completed songs, enough to fill two albums.
 MMJ took most of 2018 and the early part of 2019 off from touring, but regrouped for select shows in August 2019.
 James described the shows as among his favorite recent MMJ performances and says the group worked through some of their personal issues in advance of the shows.
 The members of My Morning Jacket admitted that they were not sure if they were ever going to reunite for a period of time during their extended break.

 The Waterfall II was released on July 10, 2020.
 The band contributed a cover of the Metallica song "Nothing Else Matters" to the charity tribute album The Metallica Blacklist, released in September 2021.
 The band's ninth studio album, the self-titled My Morning Jacket, was released on October 22, 2021.
 Its first single, "Regularly Scheduled Programming", debuted on August 24 along with an accompanying music video.
 On November 24, 2023, they released their first Christmas LP Happy Holiday!.

 In March 2024, the band announced that they would do an East Coast tour with Nathaniel Rateliff that fall.
 While on tour, the band released a single titled "Aren’t We One?" which they performed live on tour and would be part of an upcoming album.
+Later that month, the band released their tenth studio album, Is, which was met with critical acclaim.
+On January 29, 2026, the band surprise released a compilation album, featuring with acoustic renditions, covers and protest songs, entitled Peacelands.